Tawergha is a traditional Libyan village located at a green oasis near the city of Misrata.

 The town of Tawergha was ethnically cleansed and the 40,000 inhabitants were violently evicted by Misrata rebels.

-Since 2011 all known Human Rights Organizations have written extensive and many outraged reports about their fate and as a result after nearly eight years of endless rasist persecution, torture, murder the inhabitants of Tawergha finally are allowed to go home.
-But not after they where once again stopped by and shot at by Misrata militia.
+Since 2011 all known Human Rights Organizations have written extensive and many outraged reports about their fate and as a result after a near decade of endless rasist persecution, torture and murder the inhabitants of Tawergha finally are allowed to go home.
+But not after they where once again stopped by and shot at by Misratan militia.

 Since the summer of 2018 only a hundred families have managed to return and only since the end of 2018 electricity was restored to a couple of buildings.

 We can't understand and will not tolerate that the families from Tawergha have been suffering for many years without hope of returning home.

 We are responsible for their situation today as we put them there by assisting the militiamen from Misrata with our NATO intervention.